CU-CommunityApps/docker-apache24/README.md

 # Test suite

 As part of running an image build via `bin/go.sh`, a series of quick validation tests are performed on the new image before exiting cleanly.
-This is accomplished by giving the new image a specific tag ':test-build' and launching the image as a new Docker container so we can run `bin/run-tests.sh`.
+This is accomplished by giving the new image a specific tag (`:test-build`) and launching the image as a new Docker container so we can run `bin/run-tests.sh`.

 The tests performed in `bin/run-tests.sh` are fairly basic but include: